 Oscar is survived by six children: Fred Baumhoff Meridian, ID, Anna Baumhoff (Brian Goffin) Boise, ID, Jill (Ray) Nebeker Kuna, ID, Bruce (Staci) Baumhoff Centerville, ID, Ginger (Gared) Thomas Boise, ID, and Cini Baumhoff Boise, ID.
 Grandchildren: Vincent Baumhoff and Harmony (Aaron) Freter Kuna, ID; Grant Goffin Boise, ID and Spencer (Lindsey) Goffin Kuna, ID; Josette Nebeker (Kevin Brown) Craigmont, ID, Mark Nebeker, Columbus, MT and Dennis Nebeker, Kuna, ID; Britney (Dustin) Martin Caldwell, ID and Caleb (Whitney) Baumhoff Caldwell, ID; Alexander Williston Boise, ID and Jamie (Michael) Freeman Pekin, IL.
 There are also nine great-grandchildren.
 Oscar is also survived by his brother, Wally Hamilton, nieces Roxanne (Jerry) Ohlund and Sharon Hamilton and Sisters-in-law Margot (Bill) Bradbury Indianapolis, IN and Heidi Bailey Garden Valley, ID.
 Dony Root his sister DeAnna Root, her son Jarrell and were also considered Family and very special to Oscar.

 Services will be held Friday Jan 17TH at 11a.m., Summers Funeral Home, Ustick Chapel, 3629 E Ustick Rd, Meridian.
 A Gathering to remember Oscar will be at 5 p.m.
-Friday Jan 17th in Idaho City at the Ray Robinson Community Hall, 206 W Commercial St.To send flowers to the family of Oscar Baumhoff, please visit Tribute Store
+Friday Jan 17th in Idaho City at the Ray Robinson Community Hall, 206 W Commercial St.To send flowers to the family or plant a tree in memory of Oscar Baumhoff, please visit Tribute Store